This post may contain affiliate links. Learn more in our disclosure.

 Meg’s website starts with an introductory video at the top, then proceeds to a freebies section with free downloads and webinars, before proceeding to a short “about me” section, and finally, a section with her for-sale products.

 The structure of her website builds trust through helpful information before presenting you with an offer.
-But that’s not all that makes this website convert; it also uses testimonials, price offers, and attractive landing pages.
+But that’s not all that makes this amazing website convert; it also uses testimonials, price offers, and attractive landing pages.

 Robert Williams created Folio to save the time agencies spend looking for clients, so it made sense for him to use Podia, with its time-saving features, to launch his business.